Ruth Wisse: Academic career

 Wisse has taught at McGill, Stanford, New York, Hebrew and Tel Aviv universities.
-While teaching at McGill she developed a "pioneering" graduate program in Jewish studies".
-She left McGill to teach at Harvard in January 1993.
+While teaching at McGill she developed a "pioneering" graduate program in Jewish studies.
+In 1993, she left McGill to teach at Harvard.

-According to one critic, Wisse's work has been characterized "by the sharpness of her insight, by her unwillingness to retreat from a skirmish and by the inability of even those who disagree with her to deny her brilliance."
+According to one critic, Wisse's work is characterized "by the sharpness of her insight, by her unwillingness to retreat from a skirmish and by the inability of even those who disagree with her to deny her brilliance."
 She won the 1988 Itzik Manger Prize for Yiddish literature.
 She received one of the 2007 National Humanities Medals.
 The award cited her for "scholarship and teaching that have illuminated Jewish literary traditions.
 Her insightful writings have enriched our understanding of Yiddish literature and Jewish culture in the modern world."

 She is a member of the Editorial Board of the Jewish Review of Books and a frequent contributor to Commentary.
 She dedicated her last book, Jews and Power, to the editor, Neal Kozodoy.

 Yiddish literature

-Joyce Carol Oates described The Best Of Sholem Aleichem, a collection of short stories by Sholem Aleichem which Wisse edited with Irving Howe as, "Like all good anthologies... more than simply a heterogeneous collection of pieces linked by common theme or author: it is also a statement, an argument, an attempt at redefinition."
+Of The Best Of Sholem Aleichem, a collection of short stories by Sholem Aleichem Wisse edited with Irving Howe, Joyce Carol Oates wrote, "Like all good anthologies... more than simply a heterogeneous collection of pieces linked by common theme or author: it is also a statement, an argument, an attempt at redefinition."

 Schlemiel

-The Schlemiel as a Modern Hero, Wisse's first book, a rewriting of her doctoral dissertation "in a vigorously fresh and witty style," is about the schlemiel as both a type and a literary genre with its origins in the Yiddish literature in the period of Jewish emancipation.
+The Schlemiel as a Modern Hero, Wisse's first book, a rewriting of her doctoral dissertation "in a vigorously fresh and witty style", is about the schlemiel as both a type and a literary genre with its origins in the Yiddish literature in the period of Jewish emancipation.

 Jewish history

-Wisse has published notable books and essays on contemporary Jewish history, including If I Am Not for Myself: The Liberal Betrayal of the Jews (1992) and Jews and Power (2008).
+Wisse has published notable books and essays on contemporary Jewish history, including If I Am Not For Myself: The Liberal Betrayal of the Jews (1992) and Jews and Power (2008).